 - The piano sounds lifelike right from the start, a beautiful instrument in a natural space, tonally correct from top to bottom

 - This copy makes it clear that this is an exceptional Demo Disc Quality Recording for Contemporary, and that’s saying a lot

-- Recorded entirely in one session, this album was the first jazz recording comprised entirely of songs from a Broadway musical – the results are decidedly provocative
+- Recorded entirely in one session, this album was the first jazz recording using only songs from a Broadway musical

 - 5 stars: “This trio set by Shelly Manne & His Friends… was a surprise best-seller and is now considered a classic…The result is a very appealing set that is easily recommended.”

 This Shelly Manne album marries Jazz with Broadway in an unexpected, yet sublime union.
-This Black Label Stereo pressing has the kind of Tubey Magical Midrange that modern records rarely even BEGIN to reproduce.
+Here is the kind of Tubey Magical Midrange that modern records rarely even BEGIN to reproduce.
 Folks, that sound is gone and it sure isn’t showing signs of coming back.
 If you love hearing INTO a recording, actually being able to “see” the performers, and feeling as if you are sitting in the studio with Manne and the band, this is the record for you.
 It’s what vintage all analog recordings are known for — this sound.

 If you exclusively play modern repressings of vintage recordings, I can say without fear of contradiction that you have never heard this kind of sound on vinyl.
 Old records have it — not often, and certainly not always — but maybe one out of a hundred new records do, and those are some pretty long odds.

 What the Best Sides of My Fair Lady Have to Offer Is Not Hard to Hear

 - The biggest, most immediate staging in the largest acoustic space